wizmo2/zidoo-player/README.md

 # Home-assistant component for Zidoo media players

-This is a functioning solution for controlling my Z9S Zidoo media player on Home-Assistant.
-Based on the Zidoo REST API, it should work on all Zidoo devices (feedback/PRs welcome)
+This is a functioning solution for controlling Zidoo media player on Home-Assistant.
+Based on the Zidoo REST API, it is devloped using a Z9s, but should work on all Zidoo devices (feedback/PRs welcome)

 ## Features